Skip to main content

 Director’s Welcome

-As we celebrate the remarkable milestone of the Aga Khan Museum’s 10th anniversary, I am filled with gratitude and pride in reflecting upon our journey.
+As we celebrate the remarkable milestone of the Aga Khan Museum’s tenth anniversary, I am filled with gratitude and pride in reflecting upon our journey.
 Over the past decade, the Museum has served as a beacon of cultural exchange, fostering understanding and appreciation of the rich tapestry of Muslim civilizations and their interconnectedness with the world.

 The artworks housed within the Museum are not just objects on display, they are vessels of history, culture, and humanity.
 Each artifact, textile, and ceramic artwork tells a story of exuberant creativity and resilience, showcasing the diverse voices and experiences of those who have shaped and been shaped by the vast and dynamic landscape of Muslim cultures.
 These stories, woven into the fabric of our past, continue to echo through time, resonating in our present, and reminding us of our shared experiences.

 At the heart of the Museum’s mission and vision lies the belief in the transformative power of the arts to spark intercultural wonder, curiosity, and understanding beyond differences.
-Our work, using the arts of the Muslim World as conversation starter and catalyst, aims to impact lives and contribute to more inclusive and peaceful societies.
+Our work, using the arts of the Muslim World as a conversation starter and catalyst, aims to impact lives and contribute to more inclusive and peaceful societies.
 Today, the Aga Khan Museum’s role as a platform for cross-cultural dialogue and peacemaking is more relevant than ever.
 In an increasingly complex world, building bridges between cultures is not only crucial in transcending boundaries but creating space for empathy and mutual respect.

 Looking forward to the next chapter of our journey, I am filled with optimism and excitement for the future of the Aga Khan Museum.
 A future where the Museum continues to be a space where people of all backgrounds can come together to learn, explore, and connect with the shared humanity that unites us all.